redpanda-data/connect/website/docs/components/caches/about.md

         ttl: 60
 ```

-And any components that use caches have a field used to refer to a cache resource:
+And any components that use caches have a field that specifies the cache resource:

 ```yaml
 pipeline: